toniupm/MultiVoltageSource/README.md

 # MultiVoltageSource

- It describes the MultiVoltageSource project, a voltage source with different channels thought to be used to power up photonicintegrated circuits
+Welcome to the MultiVoltageSource project, a voltage source with 7 channels thought to be used to power up photonic integrated circuits
+.